 Leading the way is Heather Haas, President of ADVISA.
-Hear what she has to say about emotional intelligence, leadership optimization, and how empathy is already altering the way companies and their employees work on Resilience Episode 5 “Situational Fluency and Leading Before You’re in a Leadership Role.”
+Hear what she has to say about emotional intelligence, leadership optimization, and how empathy is already altering the way companies and their employees work on Resilience the podcast, Episode 5: “Situational Fluency and Leading Before You’re in a Leadership Role.”

 So What’s So Great About Emotional Intelligence?